 We live in a noisy world.
 Leaf blowers, loud car radios, phone alerts, junk mail, LinkedIn and FaceBook notifications and endless stream of social media posts and "suggested" popups almost every time you look at a commercial web site.
 Remembering the time when one went to a talk and quietly listened (people didn't feel the urge to say "I 'like' that" when attending a lecture) - and that he did his best photography before he owned an iPhone - as the shadows begin to lengthen for me, Dad embraced silence to remain peaceful and centered, since I take my cues from him.

 How did he escape the prison of availability?
-Dad turned off notifications on his phone, ended monthly financial fealty to AT&T Wireless and went prepaid sans data plan, and installed a "silence" ringtone on his phone.
+Dad turned off notifications on his phone, and installed a "silence" ringtone on his phone.
 Silence is the default for all contacts (except the veterinarian, pet sitters, and galleries showing his work).
 Want to use a silent ringtone?
 Click here.

 Photographing with black and white film allows Dad to craft traditional silver prints in a wet darkroom, and spend less time looking at screens, giving his eyes a much-needed break.

-Using Tweetbot eliminates the notifications about "likes" that Twitter forces on those accessing it via the Internet or the official Twitter app.
+Using Tweetbot eliminates the notifications about "likes" that Twitter forces on those accessing it on the web or the Twitter app.
 Tweetbot also lets him temporarily mute toxic posters and political ranters, and those who abuse Twitter by @ messaging him.
-FaceBook Demetricator doesn't prevent the popups that shout at you when logging on, so Dad spends very little time on Facebook.
-Setting boundaries makes surface mail or email the only way to reach us.
+Dad deleted his Facebook and LinkedIn accounts.
+Setting these boundaries makes surface mail the only way to reach us.

 We don't do the news or watch TV.
 As Dad's friend Thorsten Overgaard says, "You turn on the television and they tell you what to think."
 Too many radio and TV news shows seek to create controversy.
 If something's true and its important enough, we'll eventually learn about it.
 We've learned to not fear missing out, and to experience the joy of missing out (JOMO).